selfcustody/krux/README.md

 <img src="https://selfcustody.github.io/krux/img/logo-125.png">
 </p>

-Krux is an open-source DIY hardware signer for Bitcoin that can sign for multisignature and single-key wallets.
-It is a low-cost airgapped device built from off-the-shelf parts that communicates with wallet software via QR codes and wipes its memory after every session.
+Krux is open-source firmware that enables anyone to build their own Bitcoin signing device via off-the-shelf parts.
+It runs on Kendryte K210 devices such as the [M5StickV](https://docs.m5stack.com/en/core/m5stickv) and [Maix Amigo](https://www.seeedstudio.com/Sipeed-Maix-Amigo-p-4689.html), converting them into airgapped devices that can sign transactions for multisignature and single-key wallets.

 ---
 ## Disclaimer